IvanSerbeniuk/SevenChecker/README.md

 ## Conclusion
 `isitnumberseven` is more than a function—it’s a celebration of the number 7’s mystique.
 Whether you’re running it daily via `daily_runner.sh`, triggering it with `Shift + Space` via `keyd`, or just playing around in a Python shell, this function brings joy to the mundane task of number comparison.
 Dive in, check for 7, and let the world know when you find it!
+### Gratitude
+I would like to thank my support team who helped with the development of this project.

+In particular:
+- Maxim for moral support
+- Rostik
+- Eminem for the tracks